 People who love weighted blankets say these heavy bed covers feel like a cozy, all-over hug.

 But weighted blankets can also have a significantly calming effect, promoting healthy sleep and helping to manage anxiety.

 One reason these blankets feel so soothing is that they push your body downwards, which is called grounding.

 Studies suggest grounding can decrease the body’s levels of cortisol, a stress hormone that can cause feelings of anxiety.

 Grounding can also improve sleep quality—which can improve anxiety symptoms.
 If you buy a weighted blanket, choose one that’s about 10% of your body weight.

 Eating a Healthy Diet

-A balanced diet rich in fruits, veggies, whole grains, and lean proteins can support brain health.
+A balanced diet rich in fruits, veggies, whole foods, and lean proteins can support brain health.

 Specific foods may also support mental health.
-For example, foods rich in omega-3 fatty acids, zinc, and magnesium have been shown to help with anxiety.
+For example, foods rich in omega-3 fatty acids, such as fatty fish, zinc, and magnesium, have been shown to help with anxiety.

 Spending Time Outdoors or with Animals